 If you live in a Flood Risk Area, you should be able to sign up for the Flood Warnings service here:

-Here are 5 simple steps you can take to reduce the amount of rainwater leaving your property and slowing it down:
+Here are 5 simple steps you can take to reduce the amount of rainwater leaving your property:

-- More green space and planting – plants, shrubs, grasses and trees intercept rainwater and reduces the amount of water that enters the drainage system
+- Create more "Green Space" – plants, shrubs, grasses and trees intercept rainwater and reduce the amount of water that enters the drainage system

 - Rainwater harvesting – filtration, storage and re-use of rainwater for domestic appliances

 - Rain gardens/planters – These are gardens that are situated in such a way that runoff from gutters and rainpipes actively water the plants.

 - Water butts (Rainwater harvesting) – storing water which can be used for activities such as vehicle washing and watering plants